jduarte/immortus/README.md

     - [x] ImmortusController#verify
         - [x] Tracking Strategies
             - [x] Delayed Job ( AR )
-- [ ] Define Immortus::Job Strategy interface and expected return values
+- [x] Define Immortus::Job Strategy interface and expected return values
-    - [ ] Wiki explaining on how inferred strategies work
+    - [x] Wiki explaining on how inferred strategies work
-- [ ] Define Immortus.JS interface for handling successful and error responses
+- [x] Define Immortus.JS interface for handling successful and error responses
-    - [ ] `beforeSend`, `afterEnqueue`, `completed` callbacks  function arguments defenition
-        - [ ] Will it be able for `completed` to have a flag `success` or not?
-How should this work if possible?
-- [ ] How `Immortus.perform` and `Immortus.verify` handle if AJAX requests returns an error ( 404/500/etc ) -> error(job_id, status, meta)
 - [ ] Rewrite what render_immortus(job) does under the hood in the README
-- [x] Use a consistent specs/tests syntax
+    - [ ] should return error message?
 - [ ] Setup testing environment to work with different Ruby versions and Rails versions
 - [ ] Ensure JS callbacks `data` is available
-- [ ] Ensure gem tracking strategies have a public `completed?` method
+- [x] Ensure gem tracking strategies have a public `completed?` method
+- [ ] consider using a custom JS class (ImmortusJob?)

 Soon